pointOfive/chat130/Week_02.md

 This doesn't mean that we couldn't sequentially change our value of `p` in some sort of sequentially dynamic process that uses different **multinomial distributions** over time.
 But, it does mean that for  `n` selections from `k` options drawn from a **multinomial distributions** with a fixed unchanging `p`, the `n` selections are **independent** and do not change in response to each other or affect each other in any way.
 And it's actually also interesting to consider again here the `stats.multinomial(n,p).rvs(size)` specification.
 The **independence** of the **multinomial distribution** means that the `n` choices for the `k` options related to `stats.multinomial(n,p)` do not depend on each other.
 But, owing to the definition of "random variable sample", the `.rvs(size)` notion of repeating a the "`n` choices for the `k` options" game `size` times is itself also based on **independence**.
 This means that the outcomes of different repetitions of the "`n` choices for the `k` options" games also do not affect each other.

 But there might be other examples where this is not true?
 Can you think of any?
 How about an example of drawing cards from a deck?
 Does the probability of drawing an Ace change if you've previously drawn and removed cards from the deck?

-# Course Tutorial: Week 02 TUT

-## STA130 TUT 02 (Sep13)<br><br> 👨‍💻 👩🏻‍💻 <u>Coding with data types, for loops, and logical control<u>
+# STA130 TUT 02 (Sep13)<br><br> 👨‍💻 👩🏻‍💻 <u>Coding with data types, for loops, and logical control<u>

 ### ♻️ 📚 Review / Questions [10 minutes]

 1. Follow up questions and clarifications regarding regarding **notebooks, markdown, ChatBots, or `Python` code** previously introduced in the Sep06 TUT and Sep09 LEC

 > 1. We're continuing to dive into using **notebooks, markdown**, and `Python` as a tool: building comfort and capability working with **ChatBots** to leverage `Python` code is the objective of the current phase of the course...<br><br>